-In an article from Psychiatric News (incorrectly noted in the video - reference here: http://psychnews.psychiatryonline.org/doi/10.1176/pn.47.9.psychnews_47_9_27-a), Yudofsky says that it’s common for TBI and personality disorders to be comorbid.
-He notes that both conditions are very common, and the CDC says that approximately 1.7 people are victims to TBI every year.
-These injures are responsible for about 52,000 deaths, 275,000 hospitalizations and more than 1.3 million hospital visits each year as well.
+In an article from Psychiatric News (incorrectly noted in the video – reference here), Yudofsky says that it’s common for TBI and personality disorders to be comorbid.
+He notes that both conditions are very common, and the CDC says that approximately 1.7 people are victims of TBI every year.
+These injuries are responsible for about 52,000 deaths, 275,000 hospitalizations, and more than 1.3 million hospital visits each year as well.

 Yudofsky points out that published studies of all personality disorders show that between 11 and nearly 13 percent of patients with TBIs also demonstrate personality disorders – and of those, only about .61 percent seem to demonstrate narcissistic personality disorder.

 He also notes that personality disorders may actually increase a person’s risk for sustaining a TBI, interestingly enough.
 He says that due to their propensity for impulsivity, recklessness, irritability, and aggressiveness, they may have more physical altercations and other risky behaviors that could lead to these injuries.